The Foiled Abduction

 The legend became so popular in the early '80s that it turned up repeatedly in the press as hard news, only to be retracted soon afterward when no substantiation could be found.
 Even Ann Landers fell for it, admitting later she'd mistaken folklore for fact.

-The Beloit Daily News ran a local variant of the story in 1983, correctly identifying it as apocryphal:
+The Beloit Daily News ran a localized variant of the story in 1983, correctly identifying it as apocryphal:

 A woman was shopping with her child at a Beloit (Wisconsin) department store when she turned her back for a moment.
 The next thing she knew, her child was gone.
 Store officials blocked off exits and searched the store.